• Skip to primary navigation

 Is this salad suitable for vegan or gluten-free diets?

 Absolutely.
 Use tamari instead of soy sauce and omit fish sauce to keep it vegan and gluten-free.
-Fresh vegetables and nuts naturally fit well into these dietary preferences.

 Can I prepare the salad ahead of time?

-You can chop the vegetables and prepare the dressing in advance, but toss and add peanuts just before serving to keep the salad crisp and vibrant.
+You can chop the vegetables and prepare the dressing in advance, but toss and add peanuts just before serving to keep the salad crisp and bright.
 Dressing the salad too early can cause sogginess.

 How do I control the spice level?

 Adjust the amount or type of chili used in the dressing.
 Reduce fresh chilies or omit chili oil for a milder version.
-Taste and gradually add spice to achieve your preferred heat level.

 What is the best way to chop vegetables for this salad?